 In every office, the tea and coffee-making rituals are a vital little piece of the average day.
 This question shows an awareness of that, as well as displaying a clear understanding of the PA/CEO dynamic.
 You must be prepared to make drinks and complete mundane tasks.

 As a PA to the CEO, you’ll be a core part of running the office.
 This may sound like a simple question, but it shows a willingness to learn about the team and the daily running of the company.
-This also invites the interviewer (me, in this case) to give a more detailed rundown of what we do.
+This also invites the interviewer (me, in this case) to give a more detailed rundown of what we do and potentially how we do it.

 Again, this is quite a simple question to throw into the ring, but it displays something vital about the candidate: eagerness to grow and develop.
 In our team, the PA we end up hiring we learn a lot about social media and marketing.
 Showing an interest in that is a good way to impress me.